Die Brücke: History

 The founding members of the Brücke in 1905 were four Jugendstil architecture students: Fritz Bleyl (1880–1966), Erich Heckel (1883–1970), Ernst Ludwig Kirchner (1880–1938) and Karl Schmidt-Rottluff (1884–1976).
-They met through the Königliche Technische Hochschule (technical university) of Dresden, where Kirchner and Bleyl began studying in 1901 and became close friends in their first term.
+They met through the Royal Saxon Polytechnicum in Dresden, where Kirchner and Bleyl began studying in 1901 and became close friends in their first term.
 They discussed art together and also studied nature, having a radical outlook in common.
-Kirchner continued studies in Munich 1903-1904, returning to Dresden in 1905 to complete his degree.
+Kirchner continued studies at the Polytechnic School of Munich and the Debschitz-Schule in Munich from 1903 to 1904, returning to Dresden in 1905 to complete his degree.
 The institution provided a wide range of studies in addition to architecture, such as freehand drawing, perspective drawing and the historical study of art.
 The name "Brücke" was intended to "symbolize the link, or bridge, they would form with art of the future".

 The Die Brücke group had a two-tiered membership system: the artists themselves constituted the active membership, while their patrons and supporters, such as Otto Gussmann, a professor of decorative painting, constituted the passive membership.
 Passive members received portfolios of original prints, a membership card, and other perks in exchange for an annual contribution.

 The Brücke aimed to eschew the prevalent traditional academic style and find a new mode of artistic expression, which would form a bridge (hence the name) between the past and the present.
 They responded both to past artists such as Albrecht Dürer, Matthias Grünewald and Lucas Cranach the Elder, as well as contemporary international avant-garde movements.
 The group published a broadside called Programm der Künstlergruppe Brücke in 1906, where Kirchner wrote:

 "We call all young people together, and as young people, who carry the future in us, we want to wrest freedom for our actions and our lives from the older, comfortably established forces."